Arrival Time and Assembly Area for Graduates

 Use of Cameras and Video Equipment

 For safety and security reasons, guests will NOT be permitted access to the stage area or graduate seating areas during the ceremony to photograph or videotape the event.
 The rules set forth by the Fire Marshal do not allow anyone to stand in or block the aisles.
 The College’s security personnel will escort any person doing so away from the area.
+There will be an official photo opportunity area located inside of the Student Center for family and friends to take pictures of graduates.

 Campus Safety & Security